Podcasts For Lead Generation: A Complete Guide Of What To Know

 Lead generation is not what it was in the past.

 So then why can you use a podcast for lead generation?
-It’s one of the many ways we consume content.
+It's one of the many ways we consume content.
 Some people like reading long-form blogs, others watch YouTube videos.
 Some spend hours scrolling through social media.
-But some people prefer listening to podcasts while they get vital work done.
-And chances are, those people cover all other social media channels.
+But some people prefer listening to podcasts.
+The average American spends an hour in the car and a great way to fill that time is with a podcast.
+Chances are, those people cover all other social media channels as well.

 Podcasts make up one of the many forms of the Content Marketing Funnel.